-We work with a range of organizations and individuals to support our residency program in all of its glorious diversity (we do not discriminate by age, education level, background experience, geography, gender/identity, race/ethnicity).
-We ask for identifying information in the application's CONTACT information for administrative and funding purposes only.
+Millay Colony also works with a range of organizations and individuals to support our residency program. (we do not discriminate by age, education level, background experience, geography, gender/identity, race/ethnicity):

 ASIAN AMERICAN WRITERS WORKSHOP-THE MARGIN FELLOWS: These FOUR fellowships are awarded directly through the AAWW; if you identify as an Asian American writer and would like to be considered/have questions, please contact: AAWW INFO DESK.